jbliley/ebook_fix/docs/format_conversion_plan.md

    AZW3, and PRC all at once, since they share the same reader.
    DOCX and RTF input, once the dependency questions below are settled.
-3. **Tier 3 -- needs an architecture decision first:** AZW3 output
-   (hand-roll vs. Calibre shell-out), CBR input (external `unrar` dependency sign-off).
+3. **Pick up on demand, not tiered:** CBR input -- small, self- contained (~an hour or two of real code) whenever an actual `.cbr` file shows up that needs converting; no benefit to front-loading it before then.
+4. **No rush -- Jacob reads EPUB himself, this is for other users eventually:** AZW3 output.
+Worth deciding hand-roll vs. Calibre shell-out whenever it does get picked up, but nothing time- sensitive about when.
-4. **Deprioritized/dropped:** LIT (dropped), LRF (deprioritized
+5. **Dropped/deprioritized:** LIT (dropped), LRF (deprioritized
-   indefinitely), PDB (blocked on clarifying what it actually refers to).
+   indefinitely).
+PDB removed from the input list entirely (accidental addition, not a real need).

-## Open questions for Jacob
+## Open questions for Jacob -- all resolved this session
-- AZW3 output: hand-roll a writer, or shell out to Calibre's `ebook-convert`?
-- PDB: plain PalmDOC/AportisDoc text, eReader/Palm Reader format, or
-  something else specifically in mind?
+- ~~AZW3 output: hand-roll vs. Calibre shell-out?~~ Still an open design choice whenever this gets picked up, but no longer time- sensitive -- see "no rush" note above.
+- ~~PDB?~~ Accidental addition, removed from the list.
-- CBZ output: confirm this is meant for comic-shaped input only, not a general prose-to-CBZ path.
+- ~~CBZ output: comic-shaped only, not general prose-to-CBZ?~~ Confirmed.
-- CBR: sign-off on requiring an external `unrar`/`bsdtar` binary on the machine, a first for this project.
-- LIT/LRF: confirm dropping LIT entirely and deprioritizing LRF indefinitely, per the reasoning above.
+- ~~CBR: sign-off on an external `unrar`/`bsdtar`/7-Zip dependency?~~ Effort estimate given above; Jacob's holding off on a firm commitment until an actual `.cbr` file needs converting, given low certainty about how often that'll come up.
+- ~~LIT/LRF: confirm dropping/deprioritizing?~~ Confirmed.

 ## Continuity note
 This file is the source of truth for the format-conversion effort,